Green Dealflow » The Green Dealflow blog » Considerations When Building A Solar Farm

 Permitting and compliance

-Although governments in EU are currently adjusting local legislation to align with the European Solar Strategy, it is still necessary to research the regulations in your local area since regulation still vary country by country.
+Although governments in the EU are currently adjusting local legislation to align with the European Solar Strategy, it is still necessary to research the regulations in your local area since regulations still vary country by country.

 Operations and maintenance